Frederick Van Rensselaer Dey

-Early life and marriages
+Early life

 He was born on February 10, 1861, in Watkins Glen, New York, to David Peter Dey and Emma Brewster Sayre.
 He attended the Havana Academy, and later graduated from the Columbia Law School.
 He practiced law and was a junior partner of William J. Gaynor.
 Dey took up writing while recovering from an illness.
 His first full-length story was written for Beadle and Adams in 1881.

+Marriages

 Dey married Annie Shepard Wheeler, of Providence, Rhode Island, on June 4, 1885, and they had two children, Harriet and Kinsley.
 After a divorce he married Haryot Holt (c.
 1857–June 16, 1950) on April 1, 1898.

 Career

 In 1891, Street & Smith hired him to continue the series begun by John R. Coryell, on the adventures of Nick Carter.
 Most of his Nick Carter stories appeared under the pseudonyms "A Celebrated Author" and "The Author of 'Nick Carter'".
 He wrote over a thousand Nick Carter novelettes, comprising over forty million words, all written longhand.
 Dey also worked as a newspaper reporter.

 Writing as "Varick Vanardy", he created "The Night Wind", which appeared in stories from 1913 to the early 1920s.
 Collected into 4 books, these have been recently reprinted by Wildside Press: Alias The Night Wind (1913), Return of the Night Wind, The Night Wind's Promise, The Lady of the Night Wind (1918).
+A film adaptation of the first book, Alias the Night Wind, was made in 1923.